miicow/python-twitter-bot/README.md

-# Python 3 Scrapper Twitter Bot
+# Python 3 Scraper Twitter Bot

 Twitter Bot built with Python, Scraps Web for content and tweets it to my account.